Government Engineering College, Munger

-Government Engineering College Munger is a engineering college in Munger district of Bihar.
+Government Engineering College Munger is an engineering college in Munger district of Bihar.
 It was established in the year 2019 under Department of Science and Technology, Bihar.
-It is affiliated with Aryabhatta Knowledge University and approved by All India Council for Technical Education.
+It is affiliated with Bihar Engineering University and approved by All India Council for Technical Education.

 Chief Minister Nitish Kumar laid the foundation stone and inaugurated the institution from the Polo Field, Munger.
-It is approved and recognized by AICTE and is affiliated with Aryabhatta Knowledge University in Patna.
+It is approved and recognized by AICTE and is affiliated with Bihar Engineering University in Patna.
 Government Engineering College Munger was established as a part of the "Saat Nichshay Yojana" of the Bihar Government with the aim of providing quality higher education in the field of Engineering and Technology on par with National Standards.

 The greenery and the ambiance of the campus keep the students cheerful and will have an enjoyable learning experience.
-College is offering B.Tech. courses in civil engineering with an intake of 120, Mechanical Engineering with an intake of 60,Computer Science Engineering(Artificial Intelligence) with an intake of 60 and Electrical Engineering with an intake of 60.
+College is offering B.Tech. courses in civil engineering with an intake of 120, Mechanical Engineering with an intake of 60,Computer Science Engineering(Artificial Intelligence) with an intake of 60,Computer Science Engineering(Data Science) with an intake of 60 and Electrical Engineering with an intake of 60.